Top 10 Plants Suitable for Goldfish

 As a rule, owners of aquariums have to systematically trim the leaves of Hornwort, so that they do not become too large.
 The root system of Hornwort grows in the substrate.

 The peculiarity of this plant is that all goldfish will eat it.
-This plant grows quickly, but sometimes this growth rate is not enough to compensate for the leaves eaten by goldfish.
+This plant proliferates, but this growth rate is sometimes not enough to compensate for the leaves eaten by goldfish.
 On the other hand, you do not have to regularly and even periodically trim the excess leaves of this aquarium plant.

 Goldfish will eat almost all types of aquarium plants.
-But there are several types of plants that goldfish will not eat.
-These are plants with coarse and thick leaves.
-The rough texture of the aquarium plant will not appeal to goldfish, and they will not eat it.
+But there are several types of plants that goldfish will not eat – with coarse and thick leaves.
+The rough texture of the aquarium plant will not appeal to goldfish, nor will they eat it.

 You May Also Like